This page was printed on:

 Even if you have medical coverage, you may need help paying for other transplant-related costs and living expenses.
 Local, regional and national organizations provide patient assistance and sometimes grants.

-The following organizations can help with fundraising for transplant:
+The following organizations can help with fundraising for transplants:

-- The Children's Organ Transplant Association (COTA; cota.org) Contributions are tax deductible for donors and recipients of COTA funds for their beneﬁt
+- The Children's Organ Transplant Association (COTA); contributions are tax deductible for donors and recipients of COTA funds for their beneﬁt

-You may want to look at patient advocacy organizations that cover your child’s diagnosis.
+You may want to look at patient advocacy organizations that cover your child’s illness.
 They often have funding available to help families who are waiting for transplant.

 Taking time off work

-Parents who take time off work to care for a child after transplant should talk to a human resources representative at their workplace.
-Parents should be aware of the Family and Medical Leave Act (FMLA; https://www.dol.gov/), that will help retain their job while away from work.
+Parents who take time off work to care for a child after transplant should talk to a human resources contact at their workplace.
+Parents should be aware of the Family and Medical Leave Act (FMLA), which will help retain their job while away from work.